Buvika

-Buvika is a village in the municipality of Skaun in Trøndelag county, Norway.
+Buvika is a village in Skaun Municipality in Trøndelag county, Norway.
 It is located at the end of the Gaulosen, an arm of the Trondheimsfjord, about 3.5 km southwest of the mouth of the Gaula River.
-Buvika lies along the European route E39, about halfway between the villages of Børsa and Leinstrand.
-The village of Buvika was the municipal center of the former municipality of Buvik from 1855 until its dissolution in 1965, and this is also where Buvik Church is located.
+Buvika lies along the European route E39, about halfway between the villages of Børsa and Nypan/Klett.
+Buvik Church is located in the village.

 The western part of the village of Buvika is called Ilhaugen.
-Together, the 1.48 km2 village area has a population (2018) of 3,089 and a population density of 2157 PD/km2.
+Together, the 1.48 km2 village area has a population (2024) of 3,193 and a population density of 2157 PD/km2.

+History

+The village of Buvika was the administrative centre of the old Buvik Municipality which existed from 1855 until its dissolution in 1965.